chibunduuchechi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script printing a variable to the power of another variable
+a script converting from base two to base ten